sarahp/lit-storybook/README.md

 # LitElement in Storybook Example

-WIP: Work in Progress.
+WIP: This is currently a work in progress project, built off of Storybook and a Lit Typescript starter project.

 This is Sarah's example of using LitElement with Storybook to demonstrate how to set up and create reusable components with dynamic stories and controls.

 ## Prerequisites